Ricardo Llorca

-Ricardo Llorca (born 1958, Alicante) is a Spanish-American Composer based in New York City since 1988.
+Ricardo Llorca (born 1958, Alicante) is a Spanish-American composer based in New York City since 1988.
 Llorca is a Juilliard School graduate and a faculty member of "The Juilliard School of Music Evening Division" since 1995.
 In addition, he is a Composer-in-residence for the New York-based contemporary dance company Henning Rübsam's Sensedance " and a composer-in-residence of NYOS ("The New York Opera Society") since 2008.
 His work includes operas such as "Las Horas Vacías" ("The Empty Hours") and the opera "Tres Sombreros de Copa " ("Three Top Hats").
 Llorca is also a composer of symphonic, chamber, choral, and music for theater, movies, and television.
 Some of Ricardo Llorca's sources for his thematic inspiration are taken from his Mediterranean roots, mixed with elements of contemporary music.
-In his music, there are also influences from North American music and from "Downtown New York", more specifically from minimal and post-minimal composers such as Philip Glass or John Adams.

 Career

 Cultural management

-Throughout his career, Ricardo Llorca has collaborated with public and private institutions to promote contemporary and classical music in general.
+Throughout his career, Ricardo Llorca has fostered partnerships with public and private institutions to advance the appreciation of contemporary and classical music.
 Since 2008 he has been working as Composer-in-Residence and deputy director at The New York Opera Society, collaborating with Jennifer Cho in organizing concerts and cultural events, seeking sponsorships, programming and selecting artists, etc. Examples of this are the four seasons in which he has organized, through NYOS, the Christmas Concerts of the Italian Embassy in Washington DC; various chamber music recitals at the Smithsonian Museum and the National Gallery in Washington DC; the World Financial Center in New York City; the United Nations Dag Hammarskjold Auditorium; the Chicago Cultural Center; the Teresa Carreño Auditorium in Caracas; the Sao Pedro Theater in São Paulo, the Tapia Theater and the Ibero-American Festival of Arts in Puerto Rico, among others.

 Also since 1994 he has been a music programmer and member of the Cultural Committee of the Queen Sofia Spanish Institute in New York City where he has organised recitals and concerts with figures such as Giuliano Belotti, Mac McClure, Nancy Fabiola Herrera, Veronica Villarroel, Rosa Torres- Pardo, Carmen Bravo de Mompou, Alex Garrobé, etc.